NaeemHaque/duplicate-content/readme.txt

 = Does it work with page builders? =

-Yes, WP Duplicate works with all major page builders including Elementor, WPBakery, Divi, and others.
+Yes, Duplicate Content works with all major page builders including Elementor, WPBakery, Divi, and others.

 = Can I customize the duplication behavior? =